linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Factor Models.md

 - The simplest case of factor models is where the factors are assumed to be known or observable, so that time-series data are those factors can be used to estimate the model.
 - In practice there are three commonly used equity multifactor models where known factors are used: (1) the Fama-French three-factor model, (2) the MSCI Barra fundamental factor model, and (3) the Burmeister-Ibbotson-Roll-Ross macroeconomic factor model.
 Fundamental factor models use company and industry attributes and market data as descriptors.
 In a macroeconomic factor model, the inputs to the model are historical stock returns and observable macroeconomic variables.
 - An argument for the use of latent factors is that the observed factors may be measured with errors or have been already anticipated by investors.
 Without imposing what the factors are from likely incorrect beliefs, asset managers can statistically estimate the factors based on the factor model and data.
-- Two important extensions of the static factor model used in practice are (1) dynamic fac tor models, which allow the factors to evolve over time according to a vector autoregression, and (2) allowance for a large number of factors.
+- Two important extensions of the static factor model used in practice are (1) dynamic factor models, which allow the factors to evolve over time according to a vector autoregression, and (2) allowance for a large number of factors.
 This second factor model provides a large dimension reduction that transforms the hundreds of variables into a few, which can be estimated by principal components analysis.

 - Principal components analysis is a simple statistical approach that can be applied to estimate a factor model easily and effectively.